CorrCLIP: Reconstructing Patch Correlations in CLIP for Open-Vocabulary Semantic Segmentation: Experiments

 \subsection{Implementation Details}

 Our model has three different sizes based on CLIP: ViT-B/16 \cite{metaclip}, ViT-L/14 \cite{metaclip}, and ViT-H/14 \cite{openclip}.
 All other configurations for the three variants are identical.
 The backbone of DINO is ViT-B/8 \cite{dino}.
 We use SAM2 \cite{sam2} with MAE \cite{mae} pre-trained Hiera-L \cite{ryali2023hiera, bolya2023window}.
-We collect 32$\times$32 prompt points in a grid manner to generate region masks of an image.
-Mask thresholding has two parameters: ``pred\_iou\_thresh'' and ``stability\_score\_thresh''.
-We set both parameters to 0.7 for all datasets.
-The clustering algorithm used in region merging is DBSCAN \cite{dbscan}.
-DBSCAN has two parameters: the neighborhood radius (eps) and the minimum number of samples (samples) in the radius.
-We set ``eps'' to 0.2 and ``samples'' to 1 for all datasets.
-The temperature coefficient is set to 0.25.
-More details about implementation are provided in the supplementary.
+Results for other mask generators are presented in the supplementary.
+We collect 32$\times$32 prompt points in a grid manner to generate region masks of an image. ``pred\_iou\_thresh'' and ``stability\_score\_thresh'' in mask thresholding are set to 0.7 for all datasets.
+The clustering algorithm used in mask merging is DBSCAN \cite{dbscan}, where the neighborhood radius is set to 0.2, and the minimum number of samples is set to 1 for all datasets.
+The temperature coefficient $\tau$ is set to 0.25.

 We resize the images to meet the varying specifications of different datasets: a shorter side of 336 pixels for Pascal VOC, Pascal Context, and COCO, and 448 pixels for Cityscapes and ADE20K.
 We perform slide inference with a 336$\times$336 window and 112$\times$112 stride.